 3. Peter Akkies

-Peter Akkies makes an extensive comparison between Akiflow and Things 3, revealing a fundamental difference: traditional task management apps focus on “what” you need to do, while Akiflow focuses on “when” you’re going to do it.
-He tests both apps through five phases: capture, organize, plan, execute and review.
+Peter Akkies makes an extensive comparison between Akiflow and Things 3, exposing a fundamental difference: traditional task management apps focus on “what” you need to do, while Akiflow focuses on “when” you’re going to do it.
+He tests both apps based on five phases: capture, organize, plan, execute and review.

 The review shows that Akiflow goes much further than a simple task list.
-The core difference lies in organization: where Things organizes tasks by project or area, Akiflow primarily organizes by time.
-Peter is particularly enthusiastic about the daily planning ritual, time slots where you can group multiple tasks, and the ability to drag entire projects to your calendar for time blocking.
-The web app gets a compliment, as do the many integrations with tools like Gmail, Todoist and ClickUp.
+The core difference lies in the organization: where Things organizes tasks by project or area, Akiflow organizes primarily by time.
+Peter is especially enthusiastic about the daily planning ritual, time slots in which you can group multiple tasks, and the ability to drag entire projects to your calendar for time blocking.
+The web app gets a compliment, as well as the many integrations with tools like Gmail, Todoist and ClickUp.
 However, he finds the mobile app still underdeveloped and misses functionality around deadlines.

 Pros